Funding shortage threatens half U.N.'s humanitarian operations in Iraq

 Three million people have been displaced within Iraq since the beginning of last year, and as many as 1.5 million more may be forced from their homes by the end of 2015.

 It is almost one year since Islamic State militants seized the northern city of Mosul before overrunning around one third of Iraq.
-Islamic also holds about half of neighboring Syria.
+Islamic also holds about half of neighbouring Syria.

 "Many of us had hoped the situation would have improved in the past year (and) that we would be in a position where displaced families were headed home," Grande said.
 "We're not anywhere near that."